 All our cash is maintained at high-credit quality institutions.
 We minimize the cash levels above the insurance levels required by the Federal Deposit Insurance Corporation and the Canada Deposit Insurance Corporation, with excess cash invested in short-term investments with leading financial institutions.
-Our short-term investments, maturing within 90 days and classified as Cash and cash equivalents, consist of high interest savings accounts and money market funds.
-Our short-term investments with maturities 90 days or more are classified as investments and consist of United States Treasury Bills.
+Our short-term investments, maturing within 90 days and classified as Cash and cash equivalents, consist of high interest savings accounts.